Mobile Application Security: Checklist for Data Security and Vulnerabilities

 - As much as possible, avoid using Old Objective-C functions vulnerable to Injection

-- While using content providers or dynamic queries – make sure that you are using parametrized queries.
+- While using content providers or dynamic queries – make sure that you are using parameterized queries.

 - Remove file system access for WebViews.